 3. Educational Qualifications

-Education forms the foundation of any profession, and real estate is no exception.
-To qualify for a real estate license in Greece, you need at least a high school diploma or its equivalent from another country.
+Education forms the foundation of your professional credibility.
+To qualify for a real estate license in Greece, you need at least a high school diploma or its recognized equivalent from another country.

-The educational requirement isn’t just a box to tick—it ensures that agents possess a minimum level of academic understanding that prepares them to deal with the complexities of the real estate market, including legal documentation, property valuation, and negotiations.
+The educational requirement isn’t just a formality.
+It ensures you bring a baseline of academic understanding to the table, enough to handle complex legal documentation, property valuation, and client negotiations with competence.

 RequirementDetails